New Lawsuits Against Epstein Estate Say Financier Forcibly Used Sex Toy on Victim, Took Passport

-Three new lawsuits against the estate of Jeffrey Epstein lay out disturbing new details about the extent to which the disgraced financier, who committed suicide in a Manhattan correctional facility this month, tormented his young victims.
+Three new lawsuits against the estate of Jeffrey Epstein lay out disturbing new details about the extent to which the disgraced financier, who died by suicide in a Manhattan correctional facility this month, tormented his young victims.

 One of the plaintiffs, known as “Priscilla Doe” in the brief, says she was just 20 when she was introduced to Epstein through Ghislaine Maxwell, now at the center of the next phase of the investigation into sexual impropriety.
 Priscilla alleges that Epstein acted as a sort of sexual instructor, teaching her the “proper way” to pleasure him the way he liked it.
 She claims that he took her passport when she visited him at his U.S. Virgin Islands estate, often referred to as Pedophile Island.
 Priscilla also says she met movers and shakers, including the Sultan of Dubai.
 But her duties were not just sexual; she says she was also made to do domestic chores, including serving hors d’oeuvres at a private party Epstein held with director Woody Allen, who is not implicated in this case.